Transition Coaching · Cinq Group

 nobody scheduled.

-Chuck and Ashley wrote it from inside their own losses: miscarriage, leadership failures, It is not a self-help book with a tidy resolution.
-It is an honest look at how you grieve what was, and how you become someone after.
+Chuck and Ashley wrote it from inside their own losses: miscarriage, leadership failures, the distance that accumulates when two people build something significant while trying to stay close to each other.
+It is not a self-help book with a tidy resolution.
+It is an honest account of how you grieve what was, and how you become someone after.

 Learn more about the book →